Eager to dive in?

 Statamic uses PSR-4 Autoloading to load addons in the

 Your addon’s folder needs to live in a directory named after the StudlyCased name of your addon.
-Each addon aspect should be named
+Have an addon named